skorski/azure_functions_iac/README.md

 This repo shows how to automatically deploy a python azure function with the appropriate application insights instance.
 The user can deploy the function to any region using the variables defined in `terraform/variables.tf`.
+They can be specified in a separate file, like `terraform.tfvars` or on the command line via the `-var` command.

 The python function is packaged and deployed using the `func azure` commands.
 These are likely to be installed if the user is doing local development.